 Essential Planning and Registration Information

-The curriculum guide for Lakeville High Schools is entitled, “Program of Studies”.
+Program of Studies The curriculum guide for Lakeville high schools is entitled, “Program of Studies”.
 Included in this joint document for Lakeville North, Lakeville South and LINK12 Lakeville is an overview of each curricular area and descriptions of all courses offered in each area.
 Parents and students are encouraged to review this document and all accompanying information to assist in planning an educational program and accounting for student’s completion of credits for graduation.
-While parents and students are primarily responsible for assuring students meet all requirements for graduation, Deans and the LINK12 Lakeville Program Director are available to assist, support, and provide guidance in the process.
+While parents and students are primarily responsible for assuring students meet all requirements for graduation, Deans and the LINK12 Lakeville Lead Instructor are available to assist, support, and provide guidance in the process.

 - Class of 2021 Course Selection Form